 Palladium is another precious metal that many investors wrongfully overlook, just like platinum.
 The industrial demand for palladium is however just as high as for platinum due to its many uses.
 In some industries, platinum and palladium can be used interchangeably.
 The automotive industry is still responsible for the largest share of the total palladium demand.
-The spot price of palladium used to be much higher in the past so it is fair to say that palladium is also seriously undervalued right now.
+The market value of palladium has increased substantially in recent times after having been undervalued for a certain period.
 In any case, the current worldwide palladium demand exceeds the annual palladium mining output by a considerable amount at this point.
-Once existing palladium stockpiles are depleted, you can expect a considerable value/price increase.
+That has resulted in a depletion of worldwide palladium stockpiles and a considerable value/price increase of this precious metal.
 Unfortunately, the choice of different palladium bullion products is really quite limited at this point.
 This page gives a short overview of the different choices you have when investing in palladium.

 After choosing between the two types of palladium bullion below, you will come to a page with further information that allows you to select specific palladium bullion products that you want to learn more about.
 These product pages will not only give you all relevant information about the product but also allow you to compare current prices and directly buy the palladium coins or bars of your choice from respected palladium dealers online.

-As far as palladium bullion coins are concerned, one mint dominates the market.
-The Royal Canadian Mint is unfortunately the only minting institution in the world that still issues palladium coins somewhat regularly with its Canadian Palladium Maple Leafs.
-The brilliant uncirculated coins are 99.95% pure just like palladium bars.
-Only one denomination of 1 oz is offered at this point.
+As far as palladium bullion coins are concerned, one mint dominated the market for a long time.
+The Royal Canadian Mint was the first to regularly issue palladium coins.
+Its Canadian Palladium Maple Leafs are 99.95% pure just like palladium bars.
+In September 2017, the US Mint issued its first-ever palladium coins with the inaugural release of 15,000 brilliant uncirculated Palladium American Eagles.
+A proof version of these new coins was then released in 2018, followed by reverse proof coins in 2019 and burnished coins in 2020.
+Both the Canadian Palladium Maple Leafs and the Palladium American Eagles only exist in the size of 1 oz.
 Smaller 1/2 oz palladium coins were minted by the China Mint in the past, most recently in 2005.
 The various limited issues of Chinese Palladium Pandas are rarely traded online these days.
-Since all Chinese Panda coins are popular with collectors, expect to pay a collectability premium if you do find Chinese Palladium Panda coins listed for sale.
-Once the palladium spot price (to which the price of the coins is tied) starts to rise significantly, you can expect more minting institutions to issue palladium bullion coins regularly.
-Not a single minting institution has proclaimed plans to do so at this point though, so it could take a while before the choice of different palladium coins starts to increase.
+Since all Chinese Panda coins are popular with collectors, expect to pay a collectibility premium if you do find Chinese Palladium Panda coins listed for sale.
+Due to the substantial increase of the palladium spot price in recent times, it can be expected that more and more minting institutions will begin to issue palladium bullion coins regularly.

-Click here or on the headline above to learn more about the two types of palladium bullion coins that still exist today.
+Click here or on the headline above to learn more about the two types of palladium bullion coins that are still regularly minted at this time.

 Click here or on the headline above to learn more and see the list of palladium bar manufacturers.